wearefuturegov/beacon/README.md

 🚨**This is BETA software.** Please submit issues for any bugs you find.🚨

 This is a tool for local authorities and voluntary organisations to record and triage the needs of shielded people in their jurisdiction, and assign those needs to those who can meet them.
+Learn more at [beacon.support](https://beacon.support/).

 It deals in: